Governor's Lookout Battery: History

-Governor's Lookout Battery is located off Signal Station Road within the Upper Rock Nature Reserve on the Rock of Gibraltar which is the likely site of former Governor of Gibraltar General George Augustus Eliott's observation post during the Great Siege of Gibraltar (1779–83).
-The battery had a commanding view of the Bay of Gibraltar to the west and Spain to the north and was originally built to take one 9.2 inch breechloading gun Mk VI to bear on both the land batteries in Spain and out over the Bay at a range of 10,000 yd.
+Governor's Lookout Battery is located off Signal Station Road within the Upper Rock Nature Reserve on the Rock of Gibraltar, which is the likely site of former Governor of Gibraltar General George Augustus Eliott's observation post during the Great Siege of Gibraltar (1779–83).
+The battery had a commanding view of the Bay of Gibraltar to the west and Spain to the north.
+It was originally built to take one 9.2 inch breechloading gun Mk VI to bear on both the land batteries in Spain and out over the Bay at a range of 10,000 yd.
 In 1886 it mounted one 9 inch rifled muzzle-loading gun (RML).
-By July 1904 the battery was intended to carry four 9.2 inch breechloading guns Mk IV but one Mk X on a Mk V mounting was installed instead.
+By July 1904 the battery was intended to carry four Mk IV 9.2" guns, but one Mk X gun on a Mk V mounting was installed instead.
 The last gun was removed in 1940, during World War II.

 Governor's Lookout Battery is currently used by the Gibraltar Scouts Association as their local Scout Camp.